 Bad Breath Causes

-- Kidney disease — The U.S. National Library of Medicine noted that bad breath that smells fishy or has a heavy ammonia-like smell can sometimes be a sign of chronic kidney disease.
+- Kidney disease — The Merck Manuals noted that kidney failure gives breath a heavy ammonia-like smell; therefore "ammonia" breath may be a sign of chronic kidney disease.

 Talk to your doctor about how to cure bad breath coming from the stomach.
 Make sure to discuss all of your symptoms, not just the bad breath, to develop a treatment plan.